 Dismissal: An order disposing of an action, suit, etc., without trial.

-Felony: A serious crime punishable by confinement in the prison or even the death penalty in the most extreme cases.
+Felony: A serious crime punishable by confinement in prison or even the death penalty in the most extreme cases.

 Grand Jury: A special type of jury assembled to determine whether criminal charges should be brought against a defendant.